chef-boneyard/private-chef-administration/source/architecture/modifications.rst

 Where's the MySQL?
 ------------------

-As of this writing, your Private Chef installation will run with a PostgreSQL backend.
+As of this writing, your Private Chef installation will run with a PostgreSQL back-end.
 This decision was the culmination of a lengthy performance review of various data store technologies, as well as a careful review of the legalities of shipping you Private Chef with components of differing license types.

 At some point in the not-far-off future, MySQL will be supported as a datastore option in place of PostgreSQL for Private Chef installations.
 When we are ready to fully support MySQL for our customers, we will provide you with a supported migration path to ensure that your environment is fully functional after the switch.